geun-yeong/minifilter-example/README.md

 # notes

-Anybody use this code wherever, whenever, free.
+Anybody can use this code wherever, whenever, free.